 “For example 83% of the board for Middle States Commission on Higher Education is comprised of people that work for institutions that they then accredit.” - The College Accreditation Scam

 The term "accreditation" can also be used as well to market online universities.
-Here is an example:

 "With our high quality, self-paced degree programs you can get an accredited degree for around $6,000 #EndStudentDebt"

 I guess in the USA we assume that higher education comes with a price.
 We assume the more you pay the better the degree and education that you'll get.

-Or in the TEFL world it may be:
+In the TEFL world it may be:

 "Accredited TEFL courses offering internationally recognized certification for just $49 on Groupon."